T20X/notes/home_away_test.md

 - confirm with the other person exact requirnemtn or if something is not clear.
 Also make sure that outcome of the converstation is attached when you submit a task

 # questions about the task
+- can book be crossed?
+- handle bad input?

 # potentiall improvements